klx3300/ccc-skills-2/README.md

 ### Adjacency List

 - The key in secondary map is [<...lhs...>,rhs] e.g. lhs = 1,3 rhs = 2 then key=[1,3,2].
+- Aggregation depends on the specification above, or will cause repetition in secondary maps

+### Validate FDs

+- Use the equivalence counts method described in paper

+### Equivalence Counts

+- Only storages the counts, due to only needs the counts in paper.